MoralisWeb3/docs/docs/01-web3-data-api/aptos/transaction-api/how-to-get-transactions.md

 In order to get transactions, Moralis provides you a [getTransactions](/web3-data-api/aptos/reference/get-transactions) endpoint to do so.

-Here you'll need one parameter: `address`.
+Here you'll need one parameter: `limit`.

-Once you have obtained the `address`, you can copy the following code:
+Once you have obtained the `limit`, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';